AinTEAsports/cpParser/README.md

         "name",				// Key with which you will access value true,				// true if the argument is required, false
 					// otherwise.
-Default to false if nothing given Parser::STORE_ONE_VALUE,	// Type of stored argument
+Default to false if nothing given

+        Parser::STORE_ONE_VALUE,	// Type of stored argument
-        {"ain", "tea"},			// Values accepted for the flag.
+        {"ain", "tea"},			// Values accepted for the flag,
-					// If not given, all values are considered correct "User name"			// Description of argument
+					// if not given, all values are considered correct

+        "User name"			// Description of argument
     );